OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Yes, We also provide wireline and wireless calling name and number information for CallerID, and related services like Call Trace, which allow a person receiving a call to obtain the name and number of the party calling them.
+    Yes, we also provide wireline and wireless calling name and number information for CallerID, and related services like Call Trace, which allow a person receiving a call to obtain the name and number of the party calling them.

     ' + '